 Healthy Adults.
 In a 1985 study, people who took beta-carotene had an increased number of T-helper cells, which assist in critical aspects of the host immune response.
-The twoweek treatment of 180 mg a day did not affect the number of T suppressor cells.
+The two-week treatment of 180 mg a day did not affect the number of T suppressor cells.4

-Similarly, a recent study of older adults found that beta-carotene supplements of 30 mg or more a day significantly increased the number of T helper cells and natural killer cells.
+Similarly, a recent study of older adults found that beta-carotene supplements of 30 mg or more a day significantly increased the number of Thelper cells and natural killer cells.
 In this case, the levels of retinol (vitamin A) did not increase along with beta-carotene in the plasma.
 This finding suggests that beta-carotene enhances the immune system independently of its pro-vitamin A function.
-The researchers concluded: "Theseresults support the role of immunostimulation as a potential mechanism of action of betacarotene with cancer prevention potential."
+The researchers concluded: "These results support the role of immunostimulation as a potential mechanism of action of beta-carotene with cancer prevention potential."
+10

 Chronically ill adults.
-In a study of beta-carotene's effects on people with pre-cancerous lesions of the mouth, researcher Harinder S. Garewal and colleagues decided to measure some indicators of immune response as well.
+In a study of beta-carotene's effects on people with precancerous lesions of the mouth, researcher Harinder S. Garewal and colleagues decided to measure some indicators of immune response as well.
 They noted a significant increase in the percentage of natural killer cells in the supplemented patients, along with a smaller increase in the number of T-helper cells.
-Finally, the patients had "modest increases" in the percentage of cells with antigen, transferring and interlinking to receptors.
+Finally, the patients had "modest increases" in the percentage of cells with antigen, transferrin and interleukin 2 receptors.
+11

 Test tube.
 A 1988 study by Adrianne Bendich found that beta-carotene played a role in immune enhancement.
-Again, both beta-carotene and other carotenoids were beneficial, indicating that they work independently rather than through vitamin A. One study, for example, found that beta carotene increased the phagocytic activity of neutrophils in the peripheral blood.
+Again, both beta-carotene and other carotenoids were beneficial, indicating that they work independently rather than through vitamin A.12